 The primary distribution of income account

-Primary incomes are accrued to institutional units due to their involvement in production or their ownership of productive assets and include the following:
+Primary incomes are accrued to institutional units because of their involvement in production or their ownership of productive assets.
+They include the following:

 The following are excluded: